 Poro College also provided a meeting place for African Americans and major black organizations such as the National Negro Business League to meet since they were denied access to most public spaces.
 In addition to the main building, which was dedicated in 1918 and commonly referred to as “Poro Corner,” the site also featured many additional amenities including dormitories, conference rooms, dining halls, a chapel, and even an ice cream parlor.
 These facilities were staffed by male and female employees.

-During the 1920s, Annie Malone’s Poro brand soared, increasing the value of her company and making her one of the wealthiest African American women at the time.
+During the 1920s, Annie Malone’s Poro brand soared, increasing the value of her company and making her one of the wealthiest African American women in the country.
 With a newfound fortune from a company that had a global reach, Malone donated large sums of money to philanthropic efforts around the St. Louis area and beyond to institutions such as Howard University.
 Unfortunately, even with her successes, the Poro Company fell upon difficult times.
 Malone’s beauty empire was hit hard by financial strife due to a bitter divorce settlement, a number of lawsuits and the hardships of the Great Depression.
 Although her business survived, it was reduced to a fraction of its original size.
 She continued to sell products until she died, at the age of 79, in 1957.

 While Malone’s story ends in decline, one of her former Poro agents, Madam C.J.
 Walker, would become the most recognized woman in the African American hair and beauty industry.